- Interior Contractor: Gold Mantis

-From the architect.
+Text description provided by the architects.
 Phoenix Valley, Wujin has invigorated and defined a new cultural heart for the blossoming new city in China’s Jiangsu Province.

 The project at Phoenix Valley is a government funded and operated Theatre, Film and Arts Centre.
 Run as a competition in late 2009, the brief proposed strict zoning for the site which directed all designers to divert an axial canal in a blunt right hand turn across the front of a basic rectangular building footprint, and left open the option of a square to the front or the side.